 Yes, NCTRC will accept continuing education that is provided in alternative methods as long as the education meets the Recertification Requirements as outlined in the NCTRC Standards.

 Certain continuing education will not be accepted toward NCTRC Recertification.
 This includes CPR, First Aid, Infectious Disease Control, Life Saving, and Activity or other Skill courses.
 Activity courses refers to a program which is primarily teaching you how to perform a certain activity (Examples include Gardening workshop, Adapted waterskiing, Arts & Crafts, and computer software classes).
 Such courses are not considered related to the Job Analysis Knowledge Areas and are not reflective of continued professional competence unique to therapeutic recreation.
 The final option for being assured that your continuing education credit will count toward NCTRC Recertification is to submit the application early.
-NCTRC accepts Recertification applications up to 12 months prior to the end of your five year cycle.
-If you submit even 6 months early, you will be notified if you have not met the requirements, and you can then earn additional continuing education credit and submit a second application before your certification expires.
+You may submit your Recertification application up to 12 months prior to the end of your five year cycle.
+If you submit even 6 months early, you will be notified if you have not met the requirements and you may then earn additional continuing education credit before your certification expires.